Steve is a member of:

 Steve completed Northumbria’s Leadership and Management training programme in 2016.
 He also co-led the Mass Communication Programme revalidation in 2015.

-Steve has acted as a peer reviewer for journals such as Cultural Politics, Feminist Media Studies, Gender & Society, Participations, Porn Studies, The Journal of Adaptation in Film and Performance, Journal of Italian Cinema and Media Studies, Journal of Popular Television, New Review of Film and Television Studies, European Journal of American Culture, and Sexualities.
+Steve has acted as a peer reviewer for journals such as Cultural Politics, Feminist Media Studies, Gender & Society, Participations, Porn Studies, The Journal of Adaptation in Film and Performance, Mosaic, Journal of Italian Cinema and Media Studies, Journal of Popular Television, New Review of Film and Television Studies, European Journal of American Culture, and Sexualities.
 Steve has also peer reviewed monographs, proposals, text-books and chapters for numerous publishers, including Bloomsbury, Edinburgh University Press, IB Tauris, McFarland, Palgrave-Macmillan, Routledge, Rowman and Littlefield, SAGE, and Taylor & Francis.

 Examples of Consultation and Public Engagement Activity